 This is my favorite variety of houseplant because it is so forgiving.
 Hint: It’s a trailing plant that will grow “trailers” to 40 feet or more, but I don’t let that happen.
-I often cut off trailers, stick them in water to root, and then pot them to grow new plants.
+I cut off trailers, stick them in water to root, and then pot them to grow new plants.

 Ficus elastica or “rubber plant” likes a cool, dimly lit space.
 But if you should happen to set it in a sunny area, watch out.
 It will grow like crazy and you’ll be searching on the Internet for how to prune the darned thing!
 Rubber plants love to be “misted” and fed with lukewarm water.

 Also known as chlorophytum comosum, “spider plant” is tough and does well in low light.
 It sends out these really cool trailing vines that develop tiny dangling baby “spiders” instead of flowers.
 Really cool!

 Spider plants are best grown in hanging baskets, enjoying bright indirect light.
 It needs to be watered well but can thrive even if it dries out between waterings.
 By the way, those baby “spiders” can be planted to start new plants.

 Dracaena or “corn plant” is a great choice for hot, dry apartments.
 This plant is a popular ornamental houseplant, grown both indoors and outdoors in subtropical climates.